Frequently Asked Questions

 - How do I register for classes?

+- Click here for more in-depth instructions on how to register.
 The registration schedule is listed on the Fall/Spring Schedule.
 During registration week, your registration day is determined on your total credits earned.NOTE: Note that "credits earned" DOES NOT include courses in progress.
 It DOES include transfer credit that has been posted to your academic record.
-Please use your GWeb unofficial transcript, not DegreeMAP, to determine your total earned credit hours.- Monday: 90+ credits
+Please use your GWeb unofficial transcript, not DegreeMAP, to determine your total earned credit hours.

 - Tuesday: 70+